5 STEP BLACKJACK STRATEGY GUIDE

 Assuming that you are only planning on playing blackjack, the other games at the casinos shouldn't really matter.
 In fact, some of the smallest casinos offer the best blackjack games with the lowest table minimums.
 It is relatively standard for casinos to offer blackjack, so you might find some smaller places that only have slots, video poker machines, and a few blackjack tables.
 As such, you should make a point to check out smaller venues when you go to a new city.

-If you do decide to play Blackjack online, it’s important to make sure that you’re using trustworthy sites which you know are safe and reliable.
-For this, we suggest the use of resources like Casino.org, which offer recommendations on the most reputable places to play online Blackjack.
+If you do decide to play Blackjack online, use resources like Casino.org, which offers recommendations on reputable places to play.

 After you find one or more casinos that have everything that you are looking for, look around for a comfortable table.
 There are different factors to look at when evaluating a table, and you may have to move a few times as conditions change and people sit down or leave, but you will enjoy your playing sessions more if you follow a few general guidelines.